jthestupidkid/React-Cordova-Template/README.md

 # React Cordova Template

-[React Cordova](https://github.com/jthestupidkid/react-cordova-template) is a React app using React.js, Webpack and Cordova.
+[React Cordova](https://github.com/jthestupidkid/react-cordova-template) is a React app using React, Webpack and Cordova.

 ## Web